 Check out Learning Experience Designers Montreal on Meetup for info on their next session.

-Here are some events we’re looking forward to attending in the coming weeks:
+Here are some online learning events we’re looking forward to attending in the coming weeks:

 - Technology and Publishing: Making It Work – May 19th